TareqNewazShahriar/zero-degree/README.md

 **zeroDegreeObj.watch(onDegreeUpdate, onError)**: Instance method, to start watching the device location and device heading.

 *onDegreeUpdate callback*: Constantly receives the degree value of the phone heading with respect to target as the phone moves.
-It receives the degree as an integer.
 ```js
 await zeroDegreeObj.watchAsync(degree => console.log(degree));
 ```